 Each activity is logged along with the IP address of the user performing the action, adding an extra layer of accountability and traceability.

-Using filters to review audit logs
+Using filters to review encrypted field logs

 Filter by date